 Some people do istikharah by counting on a tasbih – ‘yes go ahead’ or ‘no don’t’.
-I saw this on an Urdu TV satellite channel where the pir does this for people who call in. and they charge money for the call.
+I saw this on an Urdu TV satellite channel where the pir does this for people who call in.
+And they charge money for the call.
 Anything against the Quran and Sunnah, is not right.
 Do not do anything against the shariah.

 Ask Allah Almighty from the bottom of your heart to choose the best for you.

-Can I recite the du’a in English?
+Can I recite the du’a in your own language?

 If you want to know the way forward but you don’t have two things to choose can you still make the du’a?